In the beginning…

 Haverhill, a thriving market town on the Suffolk/Cambridgshire border, has been home to bands since the 19th century (in those days bands included woodwind instruments too).
 One of the earliest photographs we have is from 1857 (shown here) and it depicts of one of two bands that would later amalgamate to become Haverhill Silver Band: The Shepherds and the Oddfellows.

-It was after World War One that we believe that the Shepherds and Oddfellows joined togther to form the Co-Op band which then evolved into the present day Silver Band.
+It was in 1924 that we believe that the Shepherds and Oddfellows joined together to form the Haverhill Co-operative Band, which was later renamed Haverhill Silver Band.

 60s, 70s, 80s & 90s